What is website personalization?

-Personalization is by no means a new concept.
+Personalization is by no means a new concept for businesses.
 Waiters will often greet repeat customers and refer to them by name, even knowing what their “usual order” is.
-Shopkeepers can use visual cues to provide personalized experiences—an exhausted looking couple with three children probably wants to get what they came for and be on their way, while a single person slowly browsing the aisles might be interested in some chit-chat.
-The point is, in the offline world, personalization is so common, it can go unnoticed.
+Shopkeepers can use visual cues to provide personalized experiences—an exhausted-looking couple with three children probably wants to get what they came for and be on their way, while a single person slowly browsing the aisles might be interested in some chit-chat.
+The point is, in the offline world, personalization is extremely common.

-Website personalization attempts to use data to take that same level of one-on-one attentiveness and translate it into the digital world:
+Website personalization started as far back as the 1990s.
+Back then (and now), tactics looked like recommending products to customers based on past purchases and using beacons to track user behavior before the advent of cookies.
+In general, personalization attempts to use data to take that same level of one-on-one attentiveness and translate it into the digital world:

 - Online retailers can provide targeted offers to shoppers based on browsing behavior.